Choosing a Sleeping Bag

 The first decision you need to make when choosing a sleeping bag is what level of warmth do you need?
 This is not as simple as it sounds and is based on your own personal tolerance to cold as well as the expected minimum and maximum temperatures.

-One helpful piece of information you can use in your selection is the sleeping bag ISO 23537-1:2022.
-The EN13537 standard is a European system accepted worldwide to standardise the temperature ratings of sleeping bags manufactured or sold in Europe.
+One helpful piece of information you can use in your selection is the European sleeping bag standard, ISO 23537-1:2022.
+The standard is a European system accepted worldwide to standardise the temperature ratings of sleeping bags manufactured or sold in Europe.
 This standard helps you to directly compare one sleeping bag to another regardless of what label the manufacture chooses.

 The ISO 23537-1:2022 system uses standardised temperature tests using a thermal manikin with heaters and temperature sensors to measure the insulation value of a sleeping bag.
 These tests are carried out with the manikin wearing one layer of long underwear, which is placed inside the sleeping bag on an insulating pad typical of those used when camping.
 The test is conducted in a temperature-controlled chamber and a range of ‘comfort temperature’ is derived from measuring the energy required to maintain a stable temperature.
 Four figures are derived from these tests: